oVirt/ovirt-site/source/documentation/disaster-recovery-guide/mapping_file_attributes.html.md

+---
+title: Mapping File Attributes
+---

-# Mapping File Attributes
+# Appendix A: Mapping File Attributes

 The following table describes the attributes in the mapping file that is used to fail over and fail back between the two sites in an active-passive disaster recovery solution.

 **Mapping File Attributes**